davidwrede/chef-web-docs-1/includes_server_rbac/includes_server_rbac_server_admins_scenario.rst

    User alice was added to server-admins.

-Alice can now create, read, update, and delete user accounts on the |chef server|, even for organizations to which Alice is not a member.
+Alice can now create, read, update, and delete user accounts on the Chef server, even for organizations to which Alice is not a member.
 From a workstation, Alice re-runs the following command:

 .. code-block:: bash